edenhuangSH/Implementing-Canonical-Baum-Welch-and-Viterbi-Algorithms-for-Hidden-Markov-Model-to-Generate-Synthet/README.md

 ### Installing

 The codes are compiled as package `linearhmm`.
-To download the package, simply run `python setup.py install. linearhmm`.
+To download the package, at the root directory, simply run
+`python setup.py install`.

 ## Running the tests